djeada/Data-Visualization/notes/choosing_plot_type.md

 We employ data visualization as a tool for communicating data insights through visual representation.
 Graphs, charts, maps, and diagrams aid in the understanding of complicated data, the discovery of patterns, the identification of trends and making of predictions.

 There is no silver bullet.
-Each plot style has advantages and disadvantages.
+Each plot type has its advantages and disadvantages.
 Before deciding on a plot type, consider the following questions:

 * What do you wish to emphasize or demonstrate?
 * Which visualization makes the data as easy to read and analyze as possible?
 * What is the standard technique of displaying data in your field (to avoid confusion)?
 * Does it still make sense in black and white? (some people still print papers)

 Let's look at different graphs and charts grouped by their purpose: